 - SD -FBK - Center for Sensors a& Devices, Fondazione "Bruno Kessler"

 - IMEM-FBK - Institute of Materials for Electronics and Magnetism of the Fondazione "Bruno Kessler"

 - ECT*-FBK - European Centre for Theoretical Studies in Nuclear Physics and Related Areas of the Fondazione "Bruno Kessler"

-- BEC-INO-CNR - Research and Development Center on Bose Einstein Condensation
+- BEC-INO-CNR - Pitaevskii Center for Bose-Einstein Condensation

 - IBF-CNR-FBK - Institute of Biophysics, unit of Trento, joint with Fondazione "Bruno Kessler"